Our toll-free number is not available at this time. Please contact us using our local number, 740-344-2102.

-Since 1936, The Energy Cooperative (TEC) has delivered safe, reliable, and affordable utility services and has played an important role in the economic and civic life of Central Ohio.
-Our first priority is safety for members, employees, and the public.
+We have delivered safe, reliable and affordable energy to our members since 1936.
+Our first priority is safety for our employees, members and the general public.
 We believe that if we take the lead in safety, others follow.

 Electrical Safety

-Keep a safe distance from overhead lines.
+Keep a safe distance from overhead power lines.
 They are not insulated, so they are placed overhead and well out of reach or underground.
 Call (888) 535-5732 immediately if you see a downed wire.
 Assume every downed power line is energized and dangerous.
-Consider any object touching lines energized as well.
+It is important to know that if a line is touching other objects, they could be energized as well.
+If you make contact with the power line or an object touching the line, it could be life threatening.

 Natural Gas and Propane Safety

-Natural gas and Propane in their original state are odorless; we add an organic compound called Mercaptan before the gas is delivered to your home or business.
+Natural gas and propane in their original state are odorless; we add an organic compound called Mercaptan before the gas is delivered to your home or business.
 The compound has a distinctive smell like rotten eggs to alert you to the presence of natural gas or propane escaping in or around your home.
-If you smell gas inside, get out immediately and leave the area quickly.
+If you smell gas inside, get out immediately, call us at 740-344-2102 and leave the area quickly.

 Stay inside if you can.

-If a power line falls on your vehicle STAY INSIDE the vehicle unless you MUST exit due to other safety threats.
+If a power line falls on your vehicle, STAY INSIDE the vehicle unless you MUST exit due to other safety threats.
 Warn people to stay away and to not touch the vehicle.
-Call or ask someone to call 911, then call us.
+Call or ask someone to dial 911, then call us.

 Use Your Senses